d-sargent/platypi/README.md

 ## About the Designer

-David Sargent is an Australian academic and designer living and working on Jagera and Turrbal land.
+David Sargent is an Australian designer and educator living and working on Jagera and Turrbal land.

 He is Creative Director of [Liveworm](https://liveworm.com.au), a work-integrated learning incubator within the [Queensland College of Art & Design, Griffith University](https://www.griffith.edu.au/arts-education-law/queensland-college-art-design).
 Liveworm operates as a working design studio for students to engage with a broad range of ‘real world’ projects for not-for-profit, cultural, educational, and small to medium commercial clients.

-As a design researcher, David is interested in how creative practice can engage, communicate, and spark social change.
+As a design practitioner, David is interested in how creative practice can engage, communicate, and spark social change.
 His studio practice focuses on typography, expressive lettering, and disruptive augmented reality, with creative works exhibited in Australian and international galleries.
 He releases typefaces under the moniker Bolt Cutter Type.

 ## Contributors